vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/heimdall.md

 For a full list of installation options, see [Installation](https://github.com/mitre/heimdall2#getting-started--installation).

 ## Usage
-All of the documetation below will be in the context of working with InSpec results.
+All of the documentation below will be in the context of working with InSpec results.
 Using results from other tools may vary.

 ### Viewing Results